GSK's new pharma head to join in September after AstraZeneca tussle

-LONDON GlaxoSmithKline has struck a deal for Luke Miels to start as its new head of pharmaceuticals in September, following a lengthy dispute over his contract with his former employer AstraZeneca.
+LONDON (Reuters) - GlaxoSmithKline has struck a deal for Luke Miels to start as its new head of pharmaceuticals in September, following a lengthy dispute over his contract with his former employer AstraZeneca.

 Britain's biggest drugmaker poached Miels in January in the first major appointment by incoming GSK Chief Executive Emma Walmsley.
 But his arrival was stalled by an AstraZeneca lawsuit disputing when he could join.